ghc-proposals/ghc-proposals/manifestoes/extensions.rst

   the language is preferred, of course, having editions helps provide guidance to tool authors for where to focus their efforts.

+* The ``Stable`` edition is somewhat restrictive, with warnings that cannot be disabled and extensions that cannot be turned on.
+Yet there is always an escape hatch: use ``Experimental`` instead.
+  The motivation here is that we want ``Stable`` to mean exactly that.
+  If a ``Stable`` module were allowed to twiddle settings that violate the stability goals, then the user might unintentionally make their program unstable.
+By making ``Stable`` restrictive, we force the user to be aware of the stability impact of their settings.

+* Because a language edition can affect all aspects of GHC, it can also affect the module that is implicitly imported in Haskell files.
+Maybe it's ``Prelude``.
+Maybe it's ``Prelude2024``, which might have some new exports.
+Or maybe importing a module named ``Prelude`` is something like a keyword whose behavior depends on the edition.
+(This way, you can effectively change the language edition for modules with an explicit ``import Prelude`` and still change what's imported.)
+Such effects of language editions are not included for the editions spelled out in this proposal, but editions offer a tantalizing way to grow or alter the ``Prelude`` over time.

 Drawbacks
 ~~~~~~~~~